vrbait1107/FOLLOW_UNFOLLOW_SYSTEM/CONTRIBUTING.md

 # Contributing to Follow Unfollow System.

-## Please feel free to contibute in this project.
+## Please feel free to contribute in this repository as well as other repositories of this GitHub account.

 We want to make contributing to this project as easy as possible, whether it's: